deeplearning4j/deeplearning4j/word2vec.md

         double[] wordVector = vec.getWordVector("myword");

-If the word isn't in the vocabulary, Word2vec returns zeros and nothing more.
+If the word isn't in the vocabulary, Word2vec returns zeros -- nothing more.

 ### windows